 That year, he also married Sarah (née Williamson) of Newark, who was in possession of a large fortune…an advantageous marriage for him (which would be appreciated by all readers of Jane Austen) and providing him with enough funds that he needn’t depend on his stipend.

 A Few days ago the Rev. Mr Michell, Rector of Compton, near Winchester, late Fellow of Queen’s College, and Woodwardian Professor of Fossils in this University, was married to Miss Williamson, a young Lady of considerable fortune, near Newark in Nottinghamshire.[Cambridge Chronicle, Vol. 2, No. 98, 1764 September 8, p.
 3]

 Their only child, Mary, was born on the 1st August 1765.
-Sadly, Sarah died on September 18th 1765, aged only 38, possibly resulting from a complication of the birth or an infection and subsequent sepsis, which was not uncommon at the time.
-Soon afterwards, Michell became Rector of Havant Hampshire but he allowed a colleague, Dr Shipman, to carry on the work of the parish and seems to have never actually lived there…no explanation is given but it would be reasonable to suppose that he was in mourning due to the loss of his wife and probably finding it difficult to suddenly be in charge of the needs of a baby daughter for whom he must find a nurse and make arrangements for her care…he left Havant a year later.
+Sadly, Michell’s wife Sarah died on September 18th 1765, aged only 38, possibly resulting from a complication of Mary’s birth or an infection and subsequent sepsis, which was not uncommon at the time.
+Soon afterwards, Michell became Rector of Havant Hampshire but he allowed a colleague, Dr Shipman, to carry on the work of the parish and seems to have never actually lived there…no explanation is given but it would be reasonable to suppose that he was in mourning due to the loss of his wife and probably finding it difficult to suddenly be in charge of the needs of a baby daughter, for whom he must find a nurse and make arrangements for her care…he left Havant a year later.

 Board of Longitude Committee